threefoldtech/web3gw/manual/src/server/sftpgo.md

 This requires a linux machine as a host.

-To have everything up and running, you can use `docker-compose` to start the necessary comopenents:
+To have everything up and running, you can use `docker-compose` to start the necessary components:

 - web proxy with sftpgo
 - document server